navikt/syfosminfotrygd/README.md

 ### Deploy redis to dev:
 Deploying redis can be done with the following command:
-`kubectl apply --context dev-fss --namespace default -f redis.yaml`
+`kubectl apply --context dev-gcp --namespace teamsykmelding -f redis.yaml`

 ### Deploy redis to prod:
 Deploying redis can be done with the following command:
-`kubectl apply --context prod-fss --namespace default -f redis.yaml`
+`kubectl apply --context prod-gcp --namespace teamsykmelding -f redis.yaml`

 ### Upgrading the gradle wrapper
 Find the newest version of gradle here: https://gradle.org/releases/ Then run this command: